Coalfire-CF/terraform-azurerm-key-vault/README.md

 This module can be called as outlined below.

-- Change directories to the `terraform-azurerm-keyvault` directory.
+- Change directories to the `terraform-azurerm-key-vault` directory.
-- From the `/terraform-azurerm-keyvault` directory run `terraform init`.
+- From the `/terraform-azurerm-key-vault` directory run `terraform init`.
 - Run `terraform plan` to review the resources being created.
 - If everything looks correct in the plan output, run `terraform apply`.